dbayardAWS/lakeform_labs/Part3.md

 * Click the Create database button

+Once the database is created, you should see a page like this:

 ![screen](images/lf16.png)

 * On the Databases page, click "Create database button" to create a 2nd database